Planted with a fine collection of botanical specimens, including frangipanis, African flame trees, aloes and roses, the Public Garden is...

 Company’s Gardens information

 These shady green gardens, which started as the vegetable patch for the Dutch East India Company, are a lovely place to relax.
-In the 19th century the grounds became a superb pleasure garden, planted with a fine collection of botanical specimens from South Africa and the rest of the world, including frangipani and African flame trees, aloes and roses.
-The squirrels that scamper here were imported to Cape Town from North America by Cecil Rhodes, whose statue stands in the centre of the gardens.
+They are planted with a fine collection of botanical specimens from South Africa and the rest of the world, including frangipanis, African flame trees, aloes and roses.
+Cecil Rhodes' statue stands in the centre of the gardens, and there's a newly recreated VOC Vegetable Garden.